-RESET - CLASS, BUDDY OR ADMINISTRATION
+RESET - CLASS, BUDDY OR OFFICE:

-When a student is asked to 'Take Five' in the class, in a neighbouring class (buddy class) or in Administration, this provides them with the opportunity to cool off, self-regulate or "reset".
-In some situations students may have "tools" in Take Five to assist with resetting.
-If a student is in Administration they may participate in emotion coaching, which aligns with 1-2-3 Magic.
+When a student is asked to 'take five' in the class, in a neighbouring class (buddy class) or in Administration, this provides them with the opportunity to cool off, self-regulate or "reset".
+In some situations students may have "tools" in take five to assist with resetting.
+If a student is in the office they may participate in emotion coaching, which aligns with 1-2-3 Magic.

-FORMAL WITHDRAWAL
+FORMAL WITHDRAWAL:

-The Principal or Deputy Principal may withdraw a student from classes, breaks or other school activities for the purpose of providing an opportunity to:
+The Principal or Deputy Principals may withdraw a student from classes, breaks or other school activities for the purpose of providing an opportunity to: